 Anthony has run his own graphic and web design practice for the past nine years, producing a diverse range of work from self-initiated to large-scale commercial projects.
 Having worked alongside some of Melbourne’s best designers, he has a keen interest in translating and applying formal graphic design systems to the web.
 You can find him on Twitter @kolber.

 Kirsten’s career spans arts, international cultural relations and higher education.
 She was the long-term deputy director for the British Council in Australia where she developed new initiatives in creative leadership, science communication and university exchange with government, philanthropic, cultural and corporate partners.
 She has held previous roles at Monash University, Arts Centre Melbourne and Museums Australia.
-What she enjoys most is identifying mutual benefit and working with talented people to create something special.
 She is also on the board of the Emerging Writers’ Festival in Melbourne.

 Jenny is passionate about the arts.
 She has worked professionally as a dancer, singer and actor, and has had the privilege and pleasure of sharing the stage and screen with some very well-known names.
 Jenny is also an artist and qualified textile designer.
 The demands of a family mean that a lot of the time she is cook, driver, maid, counsellor and organiser.
 She’s also an experienced Chartered Accountant (shh).